Skip to main content

 Deconstructing Wellness App Privacy Policies

-In stark contrast to HIPAA’s standardized, federally mandated structure, the world of is governed by a patchwork of individual company policies and broader consumer protection laws.
+In stark contrast to HIPAA’s standardized, federally mandated structure, the world of wellness apps is governed by a patchwork of individual company policies and broader consumer protection laws.
 When you use an app to track symptoms related to perimenopause or log your Sermorelin peptide injections and their effects on sleep, the governing document is the Privacy Policy.
 This document is a legal contract, and understanding its typical clauses is essential.

 While HIPAA is a protective shield forged by federal law, an app’s privacy policy is a commercial contract you accept, defining the terms of data exchange.